Volvo XC40 Electric Version Teased Ahead Of October Reveal

 Gallery: Volvo XC40 Electric

 In addition, the battery mounted in the floor provides better protection against roll-overs as the center of gravity has been lowered.
-To further boost safety, the battery pack is housed within a safety cage using a frame of extruded aluminum located right in the middle of the vehicle’s body structure to form a crumple zone around the batteries.
+To further boost safety, the battery pack is housed within a safety cage using a frame of extruded aluminum located right in the middle of the vehicle’s body structure to form a crumple zone around the battery.

 The XC40 Electric will also have a reinforced rear structure where the electric motor is going to be built into the body structure to enable a better distribution of collision forces away from the cabin in the event of a crash.
 In an accident, those collision forces felt by the passengers inside the cabin will be diminished, thus lowering the risks of serious injuries.